 For many companies, mobile expense management can help bring spending under control by systematizing employee expense policies in an intuitive mobile app.
 With the company policy explained in a smartphone app, employees can pull up the policy on the go.

-This way, they can make an informed decision regarding their expenses and mitigate what would otherwise be considered suspicious activity.
+This way, they can make an informed decision regarding their expenses.

 Simplicity is crucial when it comes to travel and expense management.
 No matter how robust the expense policy may be, it matters little unless employees take the time to read and understand it.